changesets/changesets/.changeset/dry-rivers-train.md

 "@changesets/cli": minor
 ---

-- Add support for snapshot flag to version command.
+Add support for snapshot flag to version command.
 Usage: `changeset version --snapshot [tag]`.
-The updated version of the packages look like `0.0.0[-tag]-YYYYMMDDHHMMSS` where YYYY, MM, DD, HH, MM and SS is the date and time of when snapshot version is created.
-We can use this feature with combination of the tag option in publish command to publsh packages under exprimental tags from feature branches.
-To publish package a snapshot version of package under experimetal we can do:
+The updated version of the packages looks like `0.0.0[-tag]-YYYYMMDDHHMMSS` where YYYY, MM, DD, HH, MM, and SS is the date and time of when the snapshot version is created.
+You can use this feature with the tag option in the publish command to publish packages under experimental tags from feature branches.
+To publish a snapshot version of a package under an experimental tag you can do:

 ```
 $ # Version packages to snapshot version